mathbonato/golden-raspberry-awards-api/README.md

 ## Technical Details

 - Built with Node.js and TypeScript
-- Uses SQLite as an in-memory database
+- Uses H2 as an in-memory database
 - Implements Richardson Maturity Model Level 2
 - Includes comprehensive integration tests
 - Logs all operations and errors